Sailing The Waterways Through Boat Sharing

 Now, one company is offering a much more affordable solution, as CBS 2’s Mai Martinez reports.

 Gary Maus loves sailing.
-But he this isn’t his boat.
+But this isn’t his boat.

 It’s one of seven in a fleet run by SailTime Chicago, a boat sharing company.